 Bailey School Kids: Liza is almost always the one to suggest that someone is a supernatural creature.

 Trope Namer Special Agent Fox Mulder.
 He always believed in the paranormal explanation of the case of the week, but he could change his perspective if Scully's scientific theory was proving to be the solution.

 It was occasionally subverted.
 The earliest example of a role reversal is the episode "Beyond the Sea," in which a convicted killer on death row claims he's a psychic and that he can help them solve a kidnapping case.
 Mulder is skeptical, believing the killer has orchestrated the kidnapping himself, but Scully gradually becomes convinced when he seems to be sending her messages from her recently dead father, such as the titular song lyrics.
 Or in the season 7 episode "Hollywood AD":

 Micah Hoffman: I am become Jesus Christ.

 Mulder: I am become... skeptical.

-In fact, whenever the Monster, Mystery or Victim of the Week was religious in nature, the "believer/skeptic" dynamic between Mulder (an agnostic atheist) and Scully (a devout Catholic) would be inverted, with Mulder becoming overly skeptical and Scully becoming the believer.
-Most references to Mulder and Scully seem to forget this including the latest movie.
+Whenever the Monster, Mystery or Victim of the Week was religious in nature, the "believer/skeptic" dynamic between Mulder (an agnostic/atheist) and Scully (a lapsed Catholic) would be inverted, with Mulder becoming overly skeptical and Scully becoming the believer.
+Most references to Mulder and Scully seem to forget this, including the latest movie.